Under The Silver Lake first published (in slightly shorter form) by VODzilla.co

 There is a whole subgenre of films set in Los Angeles – including Billy Wilder’s Sunset Blvd.
 (1950), Curtis Hanson’s L.A.
 Confidential (1997), Tony Scott’s Domino (2005), Richard Kelly’s Southland Tales (2006), Allen Coulter’s Hollywoodland (2006), Paul Thomas Anderson’s Inherent Vice (2014), and David Lynch’s triptych of Lost Highway (1997), Mulholland Dr. (2001) and INLAND EMPIRE (2006) – which uses a mystery format to chart the criss-crossing psychogeography where fantasy and reality, surface and undercurrent, all intersect in America’s City of Dreams.
 Flush with success from his indie horror It Follows (2014), writer/director David Robert Mitchell has joined this long, reflexive tradition of Hollywood introspection with his latest, sprawling Under The Silver Lake, which burrows deep beneath the foundations of Los Angeles on a quest for buried meaning.
 It is a slacker conspiracy thriller whose central puzzle assumes the form of not just a movie mystery, but a modern mystery rite, ensuring that this is a ‘cult’ film in more than one sense.
 It is also, given its location at the epicentre of filmmaking, a metacinematic hall of mirrors.
 One scene even has star Andrew Garfield clutching a Spider-Man comic book with sticky fingers, as though clinging Spidey-like to his own filmography.

 Garfield plays the unlikely detective figure in all this, Sam.
 He is no Spade, though, but a feckless, aimless interloper, bed hopper and party jumper whose unemployment means that he is just days away from eviction, and whose only talent appears to be his tenacity at solving puzzles and connecting dots.
 The first time we see him use his fists, this brutal, bloody beating is being delivered not to some musclebound goons, but more shockingly to a pair of young boys.
 Antihero Sam has come to L.A., part-funded by his heard but not seen mother (in significant shades of Psycho), to follow the usual dreams, and he is indeed something of a fantasist, preferring to pursue other, more elusive women than to stick with his effortlessly available actress girlfriend (Summer Bishil), and choosing to engage in tail-chasing investigations rather than to earn his basic rent.
-Lost for purpose, broken of heart and hiding anger issues beneath a flaky exterior, Sam passes time ogling his female neighbours from his apartment balcony (not quire a Rear Window, but almost) that overlooks the communal pool.
+Lost for purpose, broken of heart and hiding anger issues beneath a flaky exterior, Sam passes time ogling his female neighbours from his apartment balcony (not quite a Rear Window, but almost) that overlooks the communal pool.
 He is full of confused longing, but not quite prepared to take the plunge.
 He wants answers, without quite knowing what the question is.

 The question arrives in the form of Sam’s new neighbour Sarah (Riley Keough), whom Sam sees, meets and falls for in the space of a day, only for her – and her two female roommates, and pet dog – to disappear the following morning, with a strange sigil painted on their apartment’s interior wall.
 Driven by desire, Sam follows a series of disparate, obscure clues through the hidden underbelly of popular culture.
-His hope is to find some trace of the missing Sarah – but her story, it turns out, is an allegory for the way that L.A. treats its young women as (more or less willing) sexual playthings, dancing to the tunes of older, richer white men on a quest for immortality.
+His hope is to find some trace of the missing Sarah – but her story, it turns out, is an allegory for the way that L.A. treats its young women as (more or less willing) sexual playthings, dancing to the tunes of older, richer white men, all on a joint (if unequal) quest for immortality.

 It is, of course, part of Mitchell’s own bigger picture which, coming in at a whopping two hours and 20 minutes, offers a solution to its impenetrable mysteries that by the end is unexpectedly – disappointingly even – quite clear and banally silly, while also dangling enough loose threads and surreal digressions to keep nagging at your brain long after it is over.
 In this city, reality is unstable: the pages of a paranoid comic book come to life (along with their improbable owl-faced villainess); Sam’s favourite Playboy cover image (of a topless woman underwater) takes on real, violent form (merging two rather different kinds of desire); the guitar of Kurt Cobain that features on a poster in Sam’s bedroom will soon be wielded (as a weapon) in his own hands; and the improbable holder of all the film’s keys is one of the homeless men (David Yow) whom Sam so despises, even as he is under constant risk of becoming homeless himself.